timescale/docs/promscale/monitoring-promscale.md

 1. Open the dashboard published by Promscale org from the [Grafana community dashboards](grafana-promscale-dashboard), select `Copy ID to Clipboard` to copy the dashboard UID.
-1. In Grafana UI select `Create` from left side menu bar, navigate to `Import`.
+1. In Grafana UI select `Create` from left side menu bar, igate to `Import`.
 1. Now paste the dashbaord UID in `Import via grafana.com` textbox and click on `Load` to import the dashbaord into Grafana instance.
 1. On importing the dashboard select the `folder` to which you want to add the imported dashboard.
 1. Select the data source from which you want the dashboard to query the data.
-    * To visualize Promscale metrics select the `Prometheus` data source as `Prometheus` query endpoint we do not want to query Promsale own dashboard using Promscale query endpoint.
+    * To visualize Promscale metrics select the `Prometheus` data source as `Prometheus` query endpoint You do not want to query Promsale's own dashboard using the Promscale query endpoint.
 With this practice this avoids a single point of failure if Promscale isn't working as expected.

 </procedure>